Visual Word Form Area demonstrates individual and task-agnostic consistency but inter-individual variability

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Ventral Occipital Temporal Cortex (VOTC) is home to a mosaic of categorically-selective functional regions that respond to visual stimuli.
-Within left VOTC lies the Visual Word Form Area (VWFA) - a text-selective region that develops as an individual learns to read.
-While there is consistency in the general location of text-selective responses - within the posterior portion of the occipitotemporal sulcus (OTS) - there is also substantial variability across individuals in the size and precise anatomical location.
-Moreover, there is an ongoing debate over the extent to which the VWFA a) encodes the visual features of text, versus b) is driven by the task of reading.
-Using functional magnetic resonance imaging, we scanned adults and children as they completed two tasks while viewing text, pseudo fonts, faces, objects, limbs.
-Experimental tasks were: (1) a fixation task where they were instructed to ignore the stimuli while making psychophysical judgements on the fixation dot; (2) a one-back task where they were instructed to attend to the stimuli and detect repeats.
-We found that a consistent VWFA location could be identified on each individual’s cortical surface using either task.
-At the same time, the response to text during the one-back task evoked a larger territory of text-selective response (leading to a larger ROI) than the fixation task.
+Ventral Occipital Temporal Cortex (VOTC) contains a mosaic of categorically-selective functional regions that respond to visual stimuli.
+Within left VOTC lies the Visual Word Form Area (VWFA) - a text-selective region that develops as individuals learn to read.
+While there is consistency in the general location of text-selective responses - within the posterior occipitotemporal sulcus (OTS) - there is substantial variability across individuals in the size and precise anatomical location.
+Moreover, debate continues regarding whether VWFA a) encodes the visual features of text, versus b) is driven by the task of reading.
+Using functional magnetic resonance imaging, we scanned adults and children as they completed two tasks while viewing text, pseudo fonts, faces, objects, limbs: (1) a fixation task where participants ignored stimuli while making psychophysical judgements on a fixation dot, and (2) a one-back task, where they attend to stimuli to detect repeats.
+We found a consistent VWFA location could be identified on each individual’s cortical surface using either task.
+At the same time, the one-back task evoked a larger territory of text-selective response (leading to a larger ROI) than the fixation task.
 However, when averaged in template space, text-selective cortex could not be identified due to variability in the relative locations of text-, face-, object-, and limb-selective cortex.
-Thus, for both children and adults, a text-selective region (i.e., VWFA) can be localized on the individual cortical surface.
-This resulting region consistently responds to text irrespective of cognitive task, but text-selective responses are masked when averaged in template space due to variability in the exact configuration of category-selective regions.
+Thus, despite task-agnostic consistency in individual VWFA, text-selective responses are masked when averaged in template space due to variability in the exact configuration of category-selective regions.
+Furthermore, these effects were present in both children and adults.